freenas/freenas-docs/userguide/snippets/alertevents.rst

 * if VMware failed to log in (usually preceding a VMware snapshot)

-.. note:: Alerts which could be related to a hardware issue automatically create a support ticket if the system is connected to the internet.
-These include a ZFS pool status change, a multipath failure, a failed S.M.A.R.T. test, and a failed re-key operation.
+.. note:: If :ref:`Proactive Support` is enabled with Silver or Gold support coverage, and there is an internet connection, alerts which can indicate a hardware issue automatically create a support ticket with iXsystems Support.
+These alerts include a ZFS pool status change, a multipath failure, a failed S.M.A.R.T. test, and a failed re-key operation.
 #endif truenas